Italian bond yields fall to early March lows as potential for EU recovery fund deal grows | Law-Order

 Italian bond yields fall to early March lows as potential for EU recovery fund deal grows

-The summit, originally scheduled for Friday and Saturday, stretched into Monday as fiscal hawk states led by the Netherlands balked at the size of grants to the worst affected states and demanded handouts be conditional on economic reforms.
-But a deal this week looked possible after Bloomberg News reported that the "frugal" states were ready to accept 390 billion euros of the fund being offered as grants and the rest as loans - less than the 500 billion euros in grants the EU originally proposed.
+The summit, originally scheduled for Friday and Saturday, stretched into Monday as fiscal hawk states led by the Netherlands balked at the size of grants to the worst-affected states and demanded handouts be conditional on economic reforms.
+But signs emerged that a deal could emerge around the grants being reduced to 390 billion euros, a compromise between the 350 billion level the "frugal" states pushed for and the 400 billion euro minimum demanded by France and Germany.
+The summit was adjourned on Monday until 1400 GMT.

-Diplomats earlier told Reuters leaders might abandon the summit and try again for an agreement next month.
-The summit was adjourned on Monday until 1600 CET (1400 GMT).
-After markets last week judged prospects of a deal being struck over the weekend increasingly unlikely, Italian bonds rallied on the latest optimism at the open of the session.
+After markets last week judged prospects of a deal being struck over the weekend increasingly unlikely and expected a decision to be delayed, Italian bonds rallied on the surprising progress on Monday.
+"I think more important than the size of the package at the moment is the fund being implemented (at all)," said Peter Chatwell, head of the multi-asset strategy at Mizuho in London, who expected an accord might be sealed later on Monday.

-Italy's 10-year yield fell to its lowest since March 9 at 1.19%, wiping out much of the coronavirus sell-off that drove them as high as 3%.
-It was last down 4 basis points on the day at 1.21% That reduced the closely watched risk premium Italy pays for 10-year debt on top of Germany to its lowest since late March at 163 bps.
+Italy's 10-year yield fell to its lowest since March 9 at 1.19%, wiping out much of the coronavirus sell-off that drove it as high as 3%.
+It was last down 3 basis points on the day at 1.21% That reduced the closely watched risk premium Italy pays for 10-year debt on top of Germany to its lowest since late March at 163 bps.

+Markets have been encouraged by the potential compromise around grants appearing higher than what the frugal states demanded over the weekend, said Hetal Mehta, European economist at Legal & General Investment Management, which manages 1.2 trillion pounds.
+"The fact that they have now moved onto the fourth day of negotiations shows real determination," she said.

-"It's very very much material, meaning that there is going to be significant support going forward.
-But I think more important than the size of the package at the moment is the fund being implemented (at all)," said Peter Chatwell, head of the multi-asset strategy at Mizuho in London, who expected an accord might be sealed later on Monday.
-But Chatwell also warned that negative headlines around conditionality could undo some of the gains in later trade.
+"Just because they've reduced the grant size, they haven't reduced the overall size of the package.
+So, what they're planning on putting on the grant side could actually be added to the loans component."
+But Mizuho's Chatwell warned that negative headlines around conditionality could undo some of the gains in later trade.

 "If there are more rigid and unpalatable conditionalities, which relate more to stability and growth pact-type conditions, or conditions which are normally associated with a bailout deal, that would hit the breaks on positivity."
 Safe-haven German 10-year yields were up 2 basis points to -0.44%.